DukaJ/PROJEKAT/README v1.0 DECEMBAR 2018.txt

 ### Projektanti (Project Contributors - Credits)

-1. Marina Jevremoviæ - RM
+1. Marina JevremoviÄ‡ - RM
-2. Nikola Jevremoviæ - IT
+2. Nikola JevremoviÄ‡ - IT
-3. Dušan Jovièiæ - IT
+3. DuÅ¡an JoviÄiÄ‡ - IT
-4. Aleksandar Vukoviæ - IT
+4. Aleksandar VukoviÄ‡ - IT
 5. Luka Brdar - IT

 ### Kontakt (Contact)